LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_megan.rst

 	You will also need a local copy of the GenBank nucleotide (nt) database.
 If you're working with your own data, you can find out how to download this `here <ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html>`_.
 If you are working with the example data, we have created a mini version of the nt database designed to rapidly produce results *for this dataset only*.
 This is in the directory ``blastdb`` within the :ref:`sectionD archive <sectionDdata>`.

 	This tutorial uses the :ref:`BLAST<blast>` software.
-You should also have the software `MEGAN<https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/megan6/>`_ installed on your personal computer.
+You should also have the software `MEGAN <https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/megan6/>`_ installed on your personal computer.

 Running BLAST
 =============

 Running **BLAST** is fairly straightforward, although there are a lot of options, some of which are fairly obscure.
-Be sure to check out the `documentation<https://www.ncbi.nlm.nih.gov/books/NBK279684/#_appendices_Options_for_the_commandline_a_>`_ at some point.
-We will use the following **BLAST** command to search our sequences against a local copy of the GenBank nt database (see the Data and software box above for details of acquiring this database). :guilabel:`Run this command, making sure to specify the correct path to the ``blastdb`` directory and replacing the other file names with the name of your OTU sequences and a sensible output name.
+Be sure to check out the `documentation <https://www.ncbi.nlm.nih.gov/books/NBK279684/#_appendices_Options_for_the_commandline_a_>`_ at some point.
+We will use the following **BLAST** command to search our sequences against a local copy of the GenBank nt database (see the Data and software box above for details of acquiring this database). :guilabel:`Run this command, making sure to specify the correct path to the ``blastdb`` directory and replacing the other file names with the name of your OTU sequences and a sensible output name.`

 .. parsed-literal::

-	blastn -db :var:`path/to/`blastdb/nt -query ​:var:`input.fasta​` -outfmt 5 -out ​:var:`output.xml`​ -evalue 0.001
+	blastn -db :var:`path/to/`blastdb/nt -query ​:var:`input.fasta` -outfmt 5 -out ​:var:`output.xml` -evalue 0.001

 This command generates a very large XML file containing the full record of all the alignments BLAST has found for our OTUs.
 You should transfer this to your personal computer for the next step, but to save bandwidth, let's first compress the xml using zip: